-- 2 chia eggs OR flax eggs (just mix 2 tablespoons of the seeds with 5 tablespoons of water)
+- 2 chia eggs (2 tablespoons of the seeds with 5 tablespoons of water)

 - 1 cup of hemp seeds

-- Put the beans, avocado, and dates into a food processor and keep pulsing until well combined.
+- Add beans, mashed banana, and dates into a food processor and keep pulsing until well combined.

-- Add in the cacao powder, chia or flax eggs, milk, and vanilla extract.
+- Add in the cacao powder, chia eggs, almond milk, and vanilla extract.
 Pulse until the mixture turns smooth.

-- Spray the muffin tin with cooking spray or butter it.
+- Spray the muffin tin with cooking spray.

-- Put the maple syrup, vanilla extract, and hemp seeds in a food processor and pulse to combine.
-The mixture should turn creamy.
+- Add maple syrup, vanilla extract, and hemp seeds to the bottom of the food processor and pulse to combine until you get a creamy mixture.

-- Add in the cacao powder, milk, and sea salt.
+- Add in the cocoa powder, almond milk, and sea salt.
 Keep pulsing carefully until you can no longer see cocoa powder in the mixture.

 - Pulse once every 30 seconds so that the mixture will become fluffy and light.

-- Once the brownies are done, remove from the oven and leave to cool for at least 10 minutes.
+- Once the brownies are done, remove them from the oven and leave them to cool for at least 10 minutes.

-- Take the brownie bites out of the tin and cover with the hemp seed frosting.
+- Take the brownie bites out of the tin and drizzle them with the hemp seed frosting.
 Enjoy!